d1programmer/bkmgtapi/README.md

             - Provide the book_id in the URL to specify the book you want to delete.

         Error Handling:
+            - 400 Bad Request: If the request body is missing or holds improper information.
             - 404 Not Found: If the specified book is not found in the database.

 2. Collection Management